jestinrodriguez/demo-repo/README.md

 ## Local Development

-1. Open index.html in your browser
+1. Open index.html in your browsers